 The church was de-consecrated in the 1950s, and all items, except for the original altar, were removed.
 The Church’s interior has been restored to its 1920s appearance.
 All furnishings, artifacts, paintings and decorations are typical of the time period, although many are from several other Catholic Churches around the area, especially Immaculate Conception Church in Berwick.

 Eckley Sports and Social Club, 1946

 The mining company donated the building to the residents of Eckley in the 1940s for use as a social gather point.
 The club is still active with many residents and local citizens participating in their events.
-The sale liquor was not permitted in many patch towns, however, although it seems that there was, at least for a time, a bar in the Eckley Hotel.
+The sale of liquor was not permitted in many patch towns, however, there was a bar in the Eckley Hotel for some time.

 This building was used during the filming of The Molly Maguires, as the Emerald House.
 It was used for the filming of bar scenes.

 The slate pickers’ homes are the smallest built in the village, and were built along Back Street.
 The houses consist of three rooms (two downstairs, and a sleeping loft upstairs), and would have been occupied by the Irish laborers when they first arrived in the village.
 The name comes from the worker’s position, frequently filled by young boys and disabled men, in which they would have picked pieces of slate out of the coal in the breaker.
 The job was the lowest on the pay scale and subsequently many of them lived in these structures.
 Most of the buildings were lost to fire and mining, however three remain.

 The laborers’ dwellings were built in 1854.
 The structures were double dwellings, with each half housing as many as 15 people.
 The buildings are one and a half levels with four rooms.
 The family bedroom and kitchen were located downstairs and boarders slept in the two bedrooms upstairs.
 During the time when the Coxe family operated the village, the buildings were painted red and black because these were inexpensive pigments.